I Remember Me (album): Critical reception

 However, Kevin Ritchie of NOW commented that "Hudson's stratospheric voice [...] overflows with emotion, and subtlety's in short supply".
 Slant Magazine's Matthew Cole viewed that its material as unoriginal and stated "most of the album's hooks contain gratuitous overdubs, and when Hudson is allowed to take the spotlight, she's liable to overcook the vocal melodies in the pandering, applause-line style that every American Idol competitor learns to live by".
 Noting "filler songs" as "frequent", Natalie Shaw of MusicOMH gave the album three out of five stars and commented that Hudson's singing "merits something different to many of the by-numbers songs", adding that "subtlety in places would have made for a more rounded album than the blustering, galeforce power that overwhelms most of I Remember Me's arrangements".
 Mojo gave the album two out of five stars and stated "She's simply not being fed the right material, or getting to work with a sympathetic producer.
 Hudson is a soul singer not a modern R'n'B one".
 Los Angeles Times writer Evelyn McDonnell commented that her "big, warm, church-trained R&B diva voice [...] has never seemed comfortable among the bright shiny toys of a pop studio".
 Carolie Sullivan of The Guardian wrote that "the album ends with overblown ballads", but concluded that "the first three-quarters are heartlifting indeed".

 The album also won the NAACP Image Award for Outstanding Album at the 43rd NAACP Image Awards.
 It was also nominated for Top R&B Album at the 2012 Billboard Music Awards.

+Commercial performance

-Commercial performanceI Remember Me debuted at number two on the Billboard 200 chart, with first-week sales of 165,000 copies in the United States.
+I Remember Me debuted at number two on the Billboard 200 chart, with first-week sales of 165,000 copies in the United States.
 In its second week, the album sold 56,000 copies and dropped to number seven on the Billboard 200.
 On April 25, 2011, the album was certified gold by the RIAA, for shipping over 500,000 copies in the US.
 As of September 2014, the album has sold 459,000 copies in the United States.

 In Germany, the album debuted at No. 84, making it Hudson's first studio album to chart in that country.